shiningdesign/universal_tool_template.py/README.md

   * a script template that automatically install its nearby python tool to shelf, with icon set as well, in a simple process of drag-n-drop into maya window.

 **feature and usage**:
+  * version 5.0 (2022.08.07)
+    * reload change to from imp import reload; so in Maya 2022, it works
   * version 5.0 (2017.04.10)
     * ctrl+ LMB click to pop "reload" submenu.
 Thus, no need reload and install, just 1 mel script to hold 2 features
   * version 3.0 (2016.12.20):